mmz33/mmz33.github.io/_posts/2018-08-08-Capsule-Networks.md

 ---
 layout: post
 title: Will Capsule Networks Replace CNNs?
-excerpt: In this blog, I am going first to discuss the main problems of CNNs, then I will move into the capsule theory by discussing how capsules work and the main algorithm, the Dynamic Routing algorithm, behind this theory.
+excerpt: In this blog post, I am going first to discuss the main problems of CNNs, then I will move into the capsule theory by discussing how capsules work and the main algorithm, the Dynamic Routing algorithm, behind this theory.
 Then, I will go over the CapsNet architecture by explaining its layers and finally we look up at some experiments and results.
 ---

 {% include mathjax.html %}